PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 # JupyterHub Logs / Launch Issues

+## Upgrading the miniconda version
+* Delete the `miniconda.sh` file from the cloned directory.
+Run `buildhub.sh` to download an updated Miniconda3 version to be included in the `Dockerfile.jupyterhub` image.
+*
 ## Logs: Old base64 cookie-secret detected in /data/jupyterhub_cookie_secret.
 * While jupyterhub is running, type the following commands:
 > `$ docker exec -it jupyterhub /bin/bash`